visualizedata/data-structures/README.md

 * Gitelman, Chapter 2
 * Hills, Chapters 13, 14, 15, and 16

-**Weekly Assignment 4, due 10/5 at 2:00pm:**
+**Weekly Assignment 4, due Friday 10/5 at 2:00pm:**
 You will design a schema, create a new managed PostgreSQL database, and write SQL code to populate your database with your AA data.
+You will negotiate with your classmates to collaborate on wrangling the data for all ten AA zones.

 **Final Assignment 1 distributed:** Map of AA meetings in Manhattan.